Mists of Pandaria Beast Mastery Hunter PvE Guide

 Haste isn’t so hot these days, at lower gear levels, but it becomes better than Mastery at high gear levels.
 If you find yourself with at least a couple of pieces of gear that randomly proc stats then you may find that Haste is even better than Crit, since lots of Haste will give you more Agility procs over time.

-- Your #1 priority is to get Hit and Expertise to 7.5%.
+- Your #1 priority is to get both Hit and Expertise to 7.5%.
+Slightlyover is better than slightly under.

-- After that reforge weaker stats to Crit and Mastery, equal amounts of both.
+- After that reforge weaker stats to Crit and then either Mastery or Haste, depending on your gear level.

-Attack from behind.
+Attack from behind where possible.
 Your shots can be blocked as well as dodged.
 Attacking from behind removes the chance to be blocked and will increase your DPS.
 Attacks from behind can be dodged and that is what your expertise is for.
 7.5% Hit and Expertise means that you will never miss or be dodged.

 Your first priority in any fight is applying Hunter’s Mark to your target followed by Serpent Sting.
 Serpent Sting should be maintained, but in this case we’ll be using Cobra Shot to do so therefore you should only have to apply Serpent Sting to a given target once.